Anshul-AM/Sentinel_Harvest_Watcher/README.md

 ## Dataset

-The Rice Leaf Diseases Detection dataset is used for this project, which contains a total of 3829 images, with each class containing approximately 600-plus images.
-The dataset includes the following disease classes: Bacterial Leaf Blight, Brown Spot, Healthy Rice Leaf, Leaf Blast, Leaf scald, and Sheath Blight.
+The Rice Leaf Diseases Detection dataset from kaggle is used for this project, which contains a total of 3829 images, with each class containing approximately 600-plus images.
+The dataset includes the following disease classes: Bacterial Leaf Blight, Brown Spot, Healthy Rice Leaf, Leaf Blast, Leaf scald, and Sheath Blight.The dataset is also available in this repository.

 ## System Architecture

 ![image](https://github.com/Anshul-AM/Sentinel_Harvest_Watcher/assets/150291680/9b130748-82ac-4a91-b927-89df1ecb421a)

 ## Codebase
+## Android Application
+## Project Report
+## Final Presentation PPT